 What is dyslexia?

-Dyslexia is a common learning disability that makes it challenging for people to process language.
+Dyslexia (specific learning disorder in reading) is a common learning disability.
+Dyslexia makes it challenging for people to recognise words.
 About 1 in 10 people have dyslexia.

 What are the symptoms of dyslexia?

-Symptoms of dyslexia range from the quite mild to the severe.
-Children with dyslexia may have:
+Symptoms of dyslexia can vary from quite mild to quite bad.

 What causes dyslexia?